'Monster' Hurricane Florence nears Carolina coast

 Florence is the most dangerous of three tropical systems in the Atlantic.
 Tropical Storm Isaac was east of the Lesser Antilles and expected to pass south of Puerto Rico, Hispaniola and Cuba, while Hurricane Helene was moving northward away from land.
 Forecasters also were tracking two other disturbances.

-The coastal surge from Florence could leave the eastern tip of North Carolina under more than 9 feet of water in spots, projections showed.
+The coastal surge from Florence could leave the eastern tip of North Carolina under more than 9 feet (2.75 meters) of water in spots, projections showed.
+The Navy, Air Force and Army were moving ships and aircraft out of harm's way.
+Thousands of Marines and their families evacuated from Camp Lejeune, leaving the rest to dig in ahead of what could be a direct hit.

 "This one really scares me," National Hurricane Center Director Ken Graham said.